the-fab-cube/flesh-and-blood-cards/README.md

 If you'd like a stable experience, please use the main branch and pin a specific tagged version.
 I try to keep the develop branch as clean as possible, but even that is broken or has big changes in-flight from time to time.
 For bigger changes to the data set or during spoiler seasons, I spin off feature branches to work in.
 You are welcome to use them while I am working on them, but please be aware things can break at any time!

 Unlike many code packages, I do not go back and support past major/minor releases with bugfixes, so if you want the most up-to-date data, you will always need to be on the latest version, even if that version has breaking changes.
 The versioning system is purely to give you a heads up so that you don't update and find your project blowing up unexpectedly!

+## Approach to Languages
+This data set currently supports the following languages:
+- English
+- French
+- German
+- Italian
+- Spanish

+In this data set, English is considered the "default" language.
+All cards, keywords, types, etc. should be added in English first, with the exception of sets.
+These are all contained within the `english/` subfolders of the `json/` and `csvs/`.

+All other languages have their own subfolders with translated data, with unique_ids corresponding to the English data.
+These include:
+- Abilities
+- Cards
+- Keywords
+- Types

+There are three types of data that are handled somewhat differently in other languages.

+Sets do not have to have a corresponding unique_id in the English data, because some sets have only been published in non-English languages (ex: History Pack - Black Label).

+Similarly, each language folder has its own artist data to account for the possibility that a card variation in one language has an artist that another language does not.

+Finally, while the card data should be consistent across all languages with just the text being translated, the card printings are not.
+Each languages card data only has data on the printings that card has had in that language.

 ## Changelogs and Contribution Credit